-Rotary Action Groups may contact district governors and district governors-elect.
-Rotary Action Groups may contact clubs only when a district governor grants express permission.
+Rotary Action Groups may contact district governors district governors-elect , district international service chairs, and district Rotaract representatives.
+Rotary Action Groups may contact Rotary and Rotaract clubs only when a district governor grants express permission.
 This permission must be renewed annually with the change in district leadership.